 Can my employer require me to get vaccinated?

 Technically, yes.
 The U.S. Equal Employment Opportunity Commission (EEOC) has said federal employment protection laws “do not prevent an employer from requiring all employees physically entering the workplace to be vaccinated for COVID-19."
-And the Occupational Safety and Health Administration (OSHA) is working on a vaccine mandate for companies with 100 or more workers.
+And the Occupational Safety and Health Administration (OSHA) has issued a vaccine mandate, effective Jan.
+4, for companies with 100 or more workers.
 Employees at these businesses will need to be vaccinated or tested weekly for COVID-19 before coming into work.